SmartTensors/GeoThermalCloud.jl/GreatBasin/notebook/GreatBasin.md

 #### Number of signatures

-Plot representing solution quality (fit) and silhouette width (robustness) for different numbers of signatures `k`:
+Below is a plot representing solution quality (fit) and silhouette width (robustness) for different numbers of signatures `k`:

 ```julia